AMWA-TV/info-006/docs/Device implementation How To.md

 - Verify NCMD registers and exposes it's NMOS IS-12 Control Endpoint in the NMOS RDS
 - Install Chrome Websocket Extension
 - Verify the NCMD can be reached via the WebSocket Control endpoint listed in the RDS
-- Add subscription for notification on change to control parameter
+- Locate the one of the control blocks provided by the NCMD
-- Verify notification event received when parameter changes
+- Verify ability to read, and write a parameter of the control block.

 ### Modifications to Basic Installation